YashPatel91/poisonous_mushroom_classification/README.md

 Due to its number of parameters it takes more then 2 hours in google collabe to run its first epoch

 ![python](readme_images/cnn_arch.PNG)

+## Comparisions/Results

+As it stands now, model 1 [model 1](### Model-1-Transfer-learning-Inception-V3) has accuracy of around 82% accuracy over the test data set while the custom model 2 has accuracy of around 70% at the end of its run.
+Model 3 is highly process expensive, a single epoch has processing time of around 150 minutes.
+Model 3 has achived accuracy over 78% over 5 epochs.

 ## Road-map